ryanjyoder/innovation-spaces-africa/hub_template.md

 # Covid Response
 Did the hub close at all?
 Were any member directly affected?
 Did activities go remote or were they suspended?
 Current outlook for managing the pandemic?

-# Reponse to growing remote environment
+# Response to growing remote environment
 How much of the hubs activities are conducted online?
 Are they pivoting to more remote focused activies?
 Or is the hub focusing on activities that can't be as easily done online.
 Are members finding similar resources online now instead?